claudiamohh/claudiamohh.github.io/_posts/2022-09-23-Annotation-of-Table-Structure-Dataset-for-table-transformor-model.md

 ![Screenshot 2022-08-22 at 2 41 07 PM](https://user-images.githubusercontent.com/107597583/192674214-f128e6cf-8ee7-4028-8e24-5a1f5df4f004.png)

-There are a total of 7 labels, 6 labels shown in the image above and an additional label 'no objects'.
+There are 7 labels in total, 6 labels shown in the image above and an additional label 'no objects'.
 Further explanation of the labels:
   - 'table': Contains only table content, not including title and description of the table.
 It can be overlapped by other labels.
   - 'table column': Must be interconnected with each other (left to right).